B. Fair Numbers | Codeforces | Technocup 2021 - Elimination Round 3 | Solution

 The algorithm starts from n and increments it until it finds a fair number.

-• If n is fair, print it and return.
+nis fair, print it and return. - Otherwise, increment

 Optimization Using LCM